Gladswood House: Samuel Deane Gordon

 The earliest verifiable illustration of "Gladswood" forms part of the background to a general view of Double Bay in The Illustrated Sydney News of 23 December 1871.
 A glimpse of the property within its context of Double Bay may be obtained from some general views of the period.
 An early photograph thought to date from around the 1870s shows the building in what must have been its early appearance at the time of Gordon's occupation.
 This clearly shows that the present southern wing is a later extension, it also shows the crenulated service wing compound wall with verandah and servant block in the background.
 An Eric Bayliss photograph of c.
 1875 indicates the building's former commanding position on the point between the two bays.

 Gordon's occupation continued until his death in 1882 and is recorded in his monogram incorporated in the strained glass window on either side of the entry vestibule and panels that light the main stair.
-On his death Gordon left Glenyarrah to his daughter Jessie Maria Gordon who in turn sub-let the property to a F. B. Lark from 1883-1885.
+On his death Gordon left Glenyarrah to his daughter Jessie Maria Gordon who in turn sub-let the property to a F. B. Lark from 1883 to 1885.
 Both Munro and Gordon were associated with the setting up of St. Andrew's College at the University of Sydney, while the latter is commemorated with a fine stained-glass window in St. Andrew's Scots Church in Rose Bay.
 He died in 1882 and having been predeceased by his second wife he left his fortune to his surviving three daughters.
 Jessie Maria Gordon inherited Gladswood House but as she had married and lived in England she leased the house to Francis Bothamley Lark for two years and then to Thomas Hussey Kelly who subsequently bought the house.